 A fish restaurant located just off the main road in the Mamaia Nord with outdoor seating in the shade.
 They had a great selection of dishes on the menu.
 I opted to enjoy what they called Anchovy, which was basically whitebait one of my favourite meals, this was served with pickles and fries.
 Ursus was the drink of the day, a refreshing and good value lager which is often available throughout Romania. http://www.lapestemamaia.ro/

 A Greek restaurant in the new Mamaia-Sat area with a very pleasant outdoor seating area.
-Nikos serve all the traditional Greek dishes on their menu and seem very popular with many full tables during evening service.
-I enjoyed a favourite of mine souvlaki which is pork cooked on a skewer on an outside grill, this was served with flat bread, tzatziki, potatoes and salad.
-For desert i enjoyed a chocolate filled pastry dish which was very sweet and absolutely fantastic. http://constanta.nikosgreektaverna.ro/
+Nikos serves all the traditional Greek dishes on their menu and seem very popular with many full tables during evening service.
+I enjoyed a favourite of mine souvlaki which is pork cooked on a skewer on an outside grill, this was served with flatbread, tzatziki, potatoes and salad.
+For dessert, I enjoyed a chocolate-filled pastry dish which was very sweet and absolutely fantastic. http://constanta.nikosgreektaverna.ro/

 Terasa Casa Românească

-I enjoyed a few other meals out as well as enjoying a few local variants of what I call the Interailers Brunch lunch of local breads, cheese and cold meats.
+I enjoyed a few other meals out as well as enjoying a few local variants of what I call the Interailers Brunch lunch of local bread, cheese and cold meats.

-I ventured out a few times to the main resort of Mamaia including to the City Park Mall to fill up on vape juice to last us for a few weeks as I anticipated not being able to purchase any in the Danube Delta our next destination.
+I ventured out a few times to the main resort of Mamaia including to the City Park Mall to fill up on vape juice.
+I needed enough to last us for a few weeks as I anticipated not being able to purchase any in our next destination.

 Mamaia is a holiday resort that reminded me of childhood visits to places like Blackpool and Weston super mare.
 If had theme parks, water parks, bars, restaurants and an array of touristy shops.
-I enjoyed bar hopping and eating street food including a nice Mexican style takeaway and Kurtos a cake with Hungarian origins that is cooked on a spit which I had previously enjoyed on visits to Transylvania.
+I enjoyed bar hopping and eating street food including a nice Mexican style takeaway and Kurtos a cake with Hungarian origins.
+These are cooked on a spit which I had previously enjoyed on visits to Transylvania.

-The cable car that connects each end of the resort is a must do in my option, I went as the sun was setting and thoroughly enjoyed the view of the the sun coming down over the lake.
+The cable car that connects each end of the resort is a must-do in my option.
+I went as the sun was setting and thoroughly enjoyed the view of the sun coming down over the lake.
 You can see the whole resort from above which was nice.

 The whole vibe is a party atmosphere and can see why it is popular with all age groups for a summer holiday.
 The area is supposedly a ghost town and closes down outside of the main summer season, something I would enjoy I think.

-I had a few run outs to Constanta city during my stay to have an explore and a break away from the resort.
+I had a few run-outs to Constanta city during my stay to have an explore and time away from the resort.
 This will be featured in an imminent blog post.

 I think Mamaia is a great resort to spend some time chilling or for people of all ages that like a beach holiday.
 Parts of the resorts are also party central and can see why it is the favourite holiday destination for Romanians.
 There seems to be something for everyone here from nice food to some great activities.